-Large quantities of mines and munitions/bombs were either intentionally positioned or jettisoned in the North Sea during and immediately after the two World Wars.
+Large quantities of mines and munitions/bombs were either intentionally positioned in or jettisoned into the North Sea during and immediately after the two World Wars.
 The dumping grounds for munitions were originally limited in area.
-Fishing activity has also contributed to the dispersal by re-dumping caught explosives.
+Fishing activity has contributed to the dispersal of munitions by re-dumping "caught" explosives.